osamaalmughanni/Kumiko/Kumiko/docs.md

 # Getting Started

 Kumiko is designed to operate on Windows-based computers.
 It is developed as a single executable (exe) file, which means that it contains all of the required code and resources to execute.
-You can get the most recent version from
+You can acquire the most recent version by simply clicking on [this link]([URL](http://getkumiko/download)).

 # Requirements